sapient-sapiens/sapient-sapiens/README.md

 - 👋 Hi, I’m @sapient-sapiens
-- 👀 I’m interested in ML, Quantum Computing, Competitive Programming, and more.
+- 👀 I’m interested in ML, Quantum Computing, Competitive Programming, math, physics, and more.
 - 🌱 I’m currently working on the foundations of ML Algorithms
 - 💞️ I’m looking to collaborate on any project regarding ML or Quantum or just algorithms in general.